vinay-winai/MjProjekt/README.md

 # MjProjekt
-This project's functions as surveillence system through motion detection.
+This project's functions as surveillance system through motion detection.